WebOrigami/docs/src/pika/intro.md

 Start a terminal window running a shell — the examples here use `bash`.
 You'll need [node](https://nodejs.org) installed.

-You can install pika globally to make the tool available in all directories, or see below for instructions for installing pika in just one directory.
+**Global installation:** Installing pika globally will make it easier to invoke it in the rest of this tutorial:

 ```console
 $ npm install -g @explorablegraph/explorable